kyang5/coursedescriptions/source/graduate/msit.rst

 ******************
 Tracks (9 Credits)
 ******************

+As Information Technology is a fast-evolving field, other courses can be substituted under the discretion of the GPD.
+Substitutions will usually be limited to special-topics courses (Comp 488) which have learning outcomes closely related to other courses in the track in question.
+The GPD will make this determination by the beginning of the semester, in consultation with the instructor, and will notify the Graduate School.

+Some courses (eg 317/417 and 343/443) are offered as both undergraduate and graduate registrations, meeting together.
+Students who took the undergraduate instance of such a course as a Loyola undergraduate may not receive graduate credit for retaking the graduate instance of the same course.
+Exceptions may be granted in advance by the GPD, if the two course instances differ substantially in content.
+Similarly, if a required graduate course has been taken as an undergraduate registration, the GPD may (and must) allow an appropriate graduate substitute.

 .. important::
   Three (3) courses from any one of the following Tracks must before completing your major.